Coefficient-Level B\"ottcher Theory for Wild Superattracting Germs of Degree $p^e$: Tail-stable extensions

-For $p^{r+1}S_n$, every coefficient of $C_{p^n}[x^{p^n}]$ is divisible by $p$ by \eqref{eq:C-div-class}.
-Every monomial in $S_n$ is a product of lower coefficients whose total index is $p^n-1$.
-Hence Statement~\ref{statement1} for lower indices and Statement~\ref{statement4} at lower levels show that every monomial contribution to $p^{r+1}S_n$ has valuation at least
+A monomial contributing to $[x^{n-(h+1)}]\widetilde g_r(x)^{h+1}$ is a product of lower coefficients with total lower index $n-(h+1)$, hence by the low-index induction has valuation at least $r(n-(h+1))$.
+Thus every linear tail contribution has valuation at least